jimmy-ren/vLSTM/README.md

 ### Data generation and training
 Paul Graham's [essay](http://www.paulgraham.com/articles.html) is used in this sample.
 All text is stored in `data/writer/all_text.mat` as a string.
 You may load it manually and see the content.
 The whole text contains about 2 million characters.
 To generate the training data, please run `data/writer/gen_char_data_from_text_2.m`.
 It will generate four .mat files under `data/writer/graham`, each file contains 10000 character sequences of length 50, so the four files adds upto 2 million characters.<br>

 Once the data is ready, you may run `lstm_writer_train.m` under `applications/writer` to start the training.
+During training, intermediate models will be saved under `results/writer`.
+You may launch another Matlab and run `lstm_writer_test.m` with the newly saved model instead of `writer.mat` to test it.

 ## More applications using multimodal LSTM
 TBA